 - 1. The tournament management will assign five random preliminary rounds.
-No round will begin later than 9:00 p.m. on the first day. - Contestants will debate two affirmative and two negative preliminary rounds in Lincoln-Douglas and policy debate.
+No round will begin later than 9:00 p.m. on the first day. - Contestants will debate two affirmative/proposition and two negative/opposition preliminary rounds in Lincoln-Douglas and World Schools debate.
 These styles of debate will flip for sides in round five.
-When possible, contestants should meet neither competitors from their own school nor prior opponents. - At the conclusion of the five preliminary rounds, the tournament management will create an octafinal bracket.
+When possible, contestants should meet neither competitors from their own school nor

+- prior opponents. - 3.
+At the conclusion of the five preliminary rounds, the tournament management will create an octafinal bracket.
 Octafinals, quarterfinals, semifinals and finals are single elimination rounds.
-NOTE: If sixteen or fewer entries qualify for the state tournament in a single debate event, that event will break straight to quarterfinals and qualifying entries will earn sweepstakes points from quarterfinals on.

-- a.
-All competitors in the bracket will flip for sides except for prior opponents in Lincoln-Douglas and policy debate, who will be locked on opposite sides. - b.
+NOTE: If sixteen or fewer entries qualify for the state tournament in a single debate event, that event will break straight to quarterfinals and qualifying entries will earn sweepstakes points from quarterfinals on. - a.
+All competitors in the bracket will flip for sides except for prior opponents in Lincoln-Douglas who will be locked on opposite sides. - b.
 When teammates are bracketed against each other, the head coach will have the option of determining a walk-over winner or having the entries debate against each other.
 Seed position will not be adjusted to "break brackets" or avoid a school being paired against itself. - c.
 Congress will provide a semifinal round to the top thirty-two (32) competitors in the tournament.
 This may be adjusted up to thirty-six (36) students, depending upon presiding officer selection in (only) the semifinal round.
 The top eight (8) competitors from each house will advance to the final super congress round. - 4.
 Tie Break Procedure: The determining factors shall be: 1) Speaker ranking.
 If the tie still exists, the criteria shall be (in this order): 2) head to head, 3) speaker points, 4) drop high and low speaker points, 5) opponents' win-loss record, 6) additional tiebreaker calculations available in the tournament software to avoid ties.
 In the event that a tie still exists, a coin will be flipped to break the tie.
-The debate commissioner and tournament manager will oversee this. - 5.
+The debate commissioner and tournament manager will oversee this and do so in front of the coaches (or coach representatives) whom the tiebreak applies to. - 5.
 Strike Privilege: Prior to the beginning of Round 1 of the State Debate tournament, the head coach of each school will be given the opportunity to strike a single judge.
 Those judges will not judge that school in any debate event for the entirety of the tournament.